-Honors English 11 is designed to prepare students for the rigors of Dual Enrollment English.
-However, admission into Honors English 11 does not guarantee admission into Dual Enrollment English.
+Honors English 11 is designed to prepare students for the rigors of Dual Enrollment English or AP Literature.
+However, admission into Honors English 11 does not guarantee admission into Dual Enrollment English or AP Literature.

 Requirements for consideration for Honors English 11